Computing the bound of an Ore polynomial. Applications to factorization: Computing a bound in Ore polynomials

 By \cite[Theorem 11, p.
-39]{Jacobson:1943}, the bound $f^*$ of $f$ could be equally defined by using the right ideal $fR$.
+39]{Jacobson:1943}, a bound $f^*$ of $f$ could be equally defined by using the right ideal $fR$.
 If $f^* \neq 0$, then $f$ is said to be \emph{bounded}.
-Obviously, $f^*$ is determined up to multiplication (say on the left) by nonzero elements of $D$. \end{definition}
+Obviously, $f^*$ is determined up to multiplication (say on the left) by nonzero elements of $D$.
+For a more general perspective of bounded elements in 2-firs see \cite[\S 6.5]{Cohn:1971} and \cite{Leroy/Ozturk:2011}. \end{definition}

 \begin{remark} The left $R$--module $R/Rf$ is a left $R/Rf^*$--module in the obvious way, and, what is more, the lattice of left $R$--submodules of $R/Rf$ is, precisely, the lattice of its left $R/Rf^*$--submodules.
 In particular, we get that $f$ is irreducible if and only if $R/Rf$ is simple as a left $R/Rf^*$--module.
-When $f^* \neq 0$, the ring $R/Rf^*$ is finite-dimensional over the skew field $D$, and, therefore, it is Artinian.
-Some properties of the bounded polynomial $f$ are reflected in the ring $R/Rf^*$.
-For instance, if $f$ is irreducible then, by \cite[Theorem 13, p.
-40]{Jacobson:1943}, $Rf^*$ is a maximal twosided ideal.
-Hence $R/Rf^*$ is a simple Artinian ring.
-Actually, each left (or right) ideal in $R/Rf^*$ is generated by an idempotent.
+When $f^* \neq 0$, the ring $R/Rf^*$ is finite-dimensional as a left vector space over the skew field $D$, and, therefore, it is Artinian.
+In fact, it is a finite-dimensional algebra over a suitable commutative field in a wide class of examples (including the examples described in Remark \ref{sinderivacion}).
+If $f$ is irreducible and bounded, then, by \cite[Theorem 13, p.
+40]{Jacobson:1943}, $Rf^*$ is a prime twosided ideal and $R/Rf^*$ is a simple Artinian ring.
 We recommend Pierce's book \cite{Pierce:1982} for readers non familiar with noncommutative associative algebras. \end{remark}

-We propose two algorithms for computing the bound for a given bounded polynomial.
-The first one runs when $R$ is finitely generated as a module over its center.
+We propose two algorithms for computing a bound for a given bounded polynomial.
+The first one runs when $R$ is finitely generated as a module over its center {$C$, and a finite system of generators is known.
 The second one can be used when $R$ is finitely generated as an algebra over its center.
-Since both of them make use of the computation of annihilators of elements in $R/Rf$, we shall need the following lemma:
+Even if it is known that $R$ is finitely generated as a module over $C$ but no set of generators is available, or even $C$ is itself unknown, see for instance Example \ref{ex:cyclotomic} or Section \ref{ratfunc}.
+Since both of them make use of the computation of annihilators of elements in $R/Rf$, we shall need the following lemma.

-\begin{lemma} Let $h, f \in R$ be nonzero Ore polynomials with $\deg h < \deg f$, and $f_h \in R$ such that $\lcm{f}{h} = f_h h$.
+\begin{lemma} Let $h, f \in R$ be nonzero Ore polynomials with $\deg h < \deg f$, and $f_h \in R$ such that $\llcm{f}{h} = f_h h$.
 Then $\Ann_R(h + Rf) = Rf_h$. \end{lemma}

-\begin{proof} If $g \in \Ann_R(h + Rf)$, then $gh \in Rf \cap Rh = R\lcm{f}{h} = Rf_h h$.
+\begin{proof} If $g \in \Ann_R(h + Rf)$, then $gh \in Rf \cap Rh = R\llcm{f}{h} = Rf_h h$.
 Hence $gh = rf_h h$ for some $r \in R$.
 This implies that $g = r f_h \in Rf_h$, since $R$ is a domain.
 Conversely, if $g \in Rf_h$, then $gh \in Rf_h h = Rf \cap Rh \subseteq Rf$, whence $g \in \Ann_R(h + Rf)$. \end{proof}